goodguyry/IndexedJS/README.md

 [IDBFactory reference](https://developer.mozilla.org/en-US/docs/Web/API/IDBFactory)

-To create a new database, declare an object with properties for each of the required IndexedDB values, as well as additional values based on your desired schema.
+To create a new database, declare an object with properties for each of the required IndexedDB values, as well as additional values based on the desired schema.

 ### Options